nathan-boyd/engineering_blog/content/posts/2022-04-04-big-o-examples.md

 O(n<sup>2</sup>) is also known at quadratic complexity.
 This is because performance is proportional to the squared size of the input data.
 Another way of thinking about it is that it's linear squared, hence quadratic.
 This level of complexity often occurs when the data is iterated over in nested loops.
 There are also several sorting algorithms that have quadratic complexity.

-- Bubble Sort
+- bubble sort
-- Insertion Sort
+- insertion sort
-- Selection Sort
+- selection sort

 A naive solution to the classic Two Sum coding challenge illustrates quadratic complexity.
-For each element, we try to find its complement by looping through the rest of the array which takes O(n)O(n) time.
+For each element, we try to find its complement by iteratinv through the rest of the array which takes O(n)O(n) time.

 ``` python
 def bubblesort(nums):